-Your license is important to you, and when ICBC wants to take it away, the consequences can be dire.
-Sarah understands this.
-She has been defending peoples driving privileges since 2010.
+Your license is important to you and when ICBC wants to take it away, the consequences can be dire.
+Sarah and her team of legal experts understand this.
+Sarah has been defending peoples driving privileges since 2010.
 She knows what to say and how to say it to maximize your chance of keeping your license.

+Sarah and her team of legal professionals understand why driving is important to you.
+They know how to preserve your rights.
 Sarah will fight for your ability to drive.
 She will provide you with the special care and attention that your case requires.
 Sarah approaches each case in an individual manner.
 There is no “one-size-fits-all” routine here.
-Sarah will take the time to interview you and customize her submissions to perfectly suit your unique circumstances.
-Sarah knows that a personal touch is important.
+Sarah and her team will take the time to interview you and customize their submissions in order to perfectly suit your unique circumstances.
+At Sarah Leamon Law Group, we know that a personal touch is important.

 “Very professional and highly knowledgeable.
 Quick to react to request and make you feel like a top priority.
 I was referred by a friend and very thankful for it.
 I would highly recommend her services.”